spatialaudio/signals-and-systems-exercises/README.md

 - summer term 2020 version: https://github.com/spatialaudio/signals-and-systems-exercises/releases/tag/v0.1
 - we use the branch `master` for developing

+The CI action 'run notebooks / compile latex' compiles a pdf of the tutorial, provided as downloadable artifact.
+The graphics needed for the tutorial are created by the Jupyter notebooks that are execute before LaTex compiling.

 ## Referencing

 Please cite this open educational resource (OER) project as